zbtn/hodor/README.md

 ### Route Constraints and other integrations

-You can leverage the `Doorkeeper.authenticate` facade to easily extract a `Doorkeeper::OAuth::Token` based on the current request.
+You can leverage the `Hodor.authenticate` facade to easily extract a `Hodor::OAuth::Token` based on the current request.
 You can then ensure that token is still good, find its associated `#resource_owner_id`, etc.

 ```ruby